 In mild cases, it may present as a common cold with symptoms like runny nose, cough, and fever.
 However, in severe cases, especially among young children, the elderly, or immunocompromised individuals, HMPV can cause:

-Significance of Understanding HMPV
+Significance Of Understanding HMPV

 Knowing what HMPV is and how it operates is crucial for reducing its impact on public health.
 Despite its similarities to RSV, HMPV often goes undiagnosed due to overlapping symptoms with other respiratory illnesses.